Join us this Sunday at Flinders Public School Hall, Adam Murray Way

-Our longing as a local church is that Jesus Christ might have His way amongst us, that He might have the pre-eminence.
-For, our personal experience has been as the Word of God declares, “for to ME to live is Christ”, therefore we know that, for US to live will also be by Christ!
-So, as Jesus is given His rightful place exalted above all, Lord of all, we live personally and collectively.
-The real problem we or any church faces is where man gets in the way – where we get in the way.
-What trouble we bring to the church when we get in, where Jesus should be.
+Our longing as a local church is that Jesus Christ might have the pre-eminence and His way amongst us.
+Our personal experience has been as the Word of God declares, “for to ME to live is Christ”, therefore we know that, for US to live will also be by Christ!
+So, as Jesus is given His rightful place exalted above all, Lord of all, we live, personally and collectively.
+The real problem faced is where man gets in the way – where we get in the way.
+What trouble we bring to the church when we get in where Jesus should be.
 But what blessing, what fullness, what love, meekness, gentleness, truth and grace we find when Jesus has the pre-eminence!
-This is the Fathers highest thought for the Chuch, Christ exalted in us and us exalted in Christ: that Christ might be all in all.
+This is the Fathers highest thought for the Church, Christ exalted in us and us exalted in Christ: that Christ might be all in all.
 This is our longing and prayer.
-So, as you are amongst us that is what we trust you will find, no man exalted, bar one – our precious Lord Jesus.
-There is no predominant man amongst us, and possibly quite strange for most in Christendom there is none bearing name or title such as “Pastor”.
-We believe the scripture is clear regarding the local church and leadership (for want of a better word), the Lord has set elders to shepherd the saints (Acts 20:17, 28; 1 Timothy 3: 1-7; Titus 1:5-9).
-These elders are the ones that hold the office of a bishop, the office remains for Gods governance but obviously the elders change as time would insist.
-For us at the moment, we have no ordained elders, but we have six brothers who together look to the Lord regarding the shepherding and feeding of the flock of God, and the involvement and inclusion of the rest of the body of Christ.
+So, as you are amongst us we trust you will find no man exalted, except one – our precious Lord Jesus.
+There is no predominant man amongst us, and strangely for most in Christendom there is none bearing name or title such as “Pastor”.
+We believe the scripture is clear regarding the local church and leadership (for want of a better word), and that is that the Lord has set elders to shepherd the saints (Acts 20:17, 28; 1 Timothy 3: 1-7; Titus 1:5-9).
+These elders are the ones that hold the office of a bishop, the office remains for Gods governance but obviously the elders’ are plural and may change over time.
+For us at the moment, we have no formally ordained elders, but we have six brothers who together look to the Lord regarding the shepherding and feeding of the flock of God, and the involvement and inclusion of the rest of the body of Christ.

 How does this all work at church level?

-Sunday evening: is primarily reserved for the ministry of the wider body.
-Here the wider body has the opportunity to share what they are learning in their personal walk with the Lord.
+Sunday evening are primarily reserved for the ministry of the wider body.
+Here each part of the body has the opportunity to share what they are learning in their personal walk with the Lord.
 For the local church to function, the body must function.
-This means brothers and sisters, young and old have the opportunity to share testimony.
+This means brothers and sisters, young and old, have the opportunity to share testimony.

-Here are a couple of obvious references to the ministry of the wider body at the local gathering:
+Here are a few of references to the ministry of the wider body at the local gathering: